 TNM Staging System

 The most common staging system for pleural mesothelioma is known as the American Joint Committee on Cancer (AJCC) TNM staging system.
 It may also be referred to as the International Mesothelioma Interest Group (IMIG) staging system.
-Both the AJCC and IMIG have approved the staging system for universal use.
+Both the AJCC and IMIG have approved the staging system for universal use and the system is updated most frequently.

 Refers to disease which is confined to the primary site, or site of origin.
 The lymph nodes are free of disease and there are no metastases present.
 Most often, treatment for stage I mesothelioma consists of surgical resection, or removal, of the disease.